elainechan/elainechan.github.io/src/pages/20190426-choosing-data-engineering-project/index.md

 </blockquote>

 ## Course Progression
-Based on the second _Hacker News_ user's comments, a course can be derived:
+Based on the above, a course can be derived:

 1. _Manipulation_: Python lazy evaluation (`itertools`, `yield`) and functional programming (`map`, `reduce`, `filter`)
 2. _Collection_: Scrapy, BeautifulSoup